Kajabi/sage-lib/README.md

 $ yarn bridge:kajabi-products
 ```

 If this is your first time using `yarn bridge` you will be prompted to provide your path to your local Kajabi Products repository.
-This path can be an absolute (`~/home/me/code/kajabi-products`) or relative (`../kajabi-products`).
+This path can be absolute (`~/home/me/code/kajabi-products`) or relative (`../kajabi-products`).
 The value you enter will be instered into your local `.env` file.
-If a `.env` file does not exist one will be created for your based on the `.env.dist` file in this repository.
+If a `.env` file does not exist one will be created for you based on the `.env.dist` file in this repository.

 >*Note: In the event you mistype your repository path, or it's location changes you can edit it's value in the `.env` file*